00:00:02 The IIA

 We are representing the data to the user accurately.

-I think that is just pretty clear with breaches that have occurred.
+I think that is just pretty clear with breaches that have occurred across the industries.

 And so knowing where your data resides has got more than one purpose, not just from a regulatory perspective, but helps us be transparent to the users.